Artificial018/Artificial018.github.io/README.md

 ## Artificial

 ### Upcoming Videos
+- Minecraft 20 Days But I Can't Use My Inventory
 - Got It On Me - Skate 3 Edit
 - Route 66 - Skate 1 Edit
 - Beating The First Level Of Every Super Mario Bros Except Wii U and Switch